Vonage/vonage-php-sdk-core/README.md

 ### Composer installation fails due to Guzzle Adapter

-If you have a conflicting package installation that cannot co-exist with our recommended `guzzlehttp/guzzle` package, then you may install the package `vonage/client-core` along with any package that satisfies the `php-http/client-implementation` requirement.
+If you have a conflicting package installation that cannot co-exist with our recommended `guzzlehttp/guzzle` package, then you may install the package `vonage/client-core` along with any package satisfying the `php-http/client-implementation` requirement.

 See the [Packagist page for client-implementation](https://packagist.org/providers/php-http/client-implementation) for options.